Lakefront Naval Air Station Band – New Orleans

 Breaux said he and Chief Bandmaster Walter Knight had major conflicts: “He’d say ‘why the hell can’t you play what you see?’
 I don’t know how he got to be bandmaster.”

 Knight, like all rated bandmasters during the war, was White.
 “He said I had a bad attitude,” Breaux recalled.
 “I said, ‘Naw, if I did, I’d be knocking on your head.’
-[U.S. Navy B-1 had an African-American leader, James B. Parsons, and the Navy twice tried unsuccessfully to put White bandmasters in charge of his band. but his highest rating was Mus1c.]
+[U.S. Navy B-1 had an African-American leader, James B. Parsons, but he never attained rank of bandmaster] and the Navy twice tried unsuccessfully to put White bandmasters in charge of his band.
+Parsons’ highest rating was Mus1c.]
 “He said ‘With your attitude, you’ll never make stripes.'”

 “I said, ‘You can’t fire me and I ain’t going to quit.'”